alishahussain/team2/_posts/2023-12-7-Memory-Game.md

 </head>
 <body>
     <h1>Memory Game</h1>
-    <p>Flip the cards until you find the matching pair, test your memory.
-See how long it takes you to do all 3 levels of difficulty, or try just one!</p>
+      <p> Flip the cards until you find the matching pair, test your memory.
+See how long it takes you to do all 3 levels of difficulty, or try just one!
+Hover over a card to reveal if it is a binary number or a decimal.
+In case you forgot: To comvert binary numbers to their corresponding decimals, always use the base of 2, and go rigth to left.
+Example: 001= 2^0 x 1= (1 x 1) 1, 2^1 x 0 = (2 x 0) 0, 2^2 x 0 (4 x 0)= 0, 1+0+0= 1.
+1 is the corresponding decical to 001. </p>
     <div class="container">
         < <div class="container">
         <div class="game-section">